piersfinlayson/tinyusb-vendor-example/PROTOCOL.md

    - Device sends status response
 3. For READ commands:
    - Device sends data (if length > 0)
-   - Device sends status response
+   - Device does not send status response

 ### Example
 A typical READ command requesting 256 bytes: